 They are simple to perform…you just need a bar to do the exercise.
 They are an important exercise in any complete fitness plan, and are important to developing the visual appeal of your back.

 It is well-documented when people are surveyed that one of the most important body measurement ratios in determining physical attractiveness, is the ratio of chest size to waist size (chest:waist).
-A ratio of 1 is not where you want to be…but it is where I was a few years ago for the better part of 5 years (ie, a 44″ chest and a 44″ waist).
+A ratio of 1 is not where you want to be!
+A 40″ chest with a 40″ waist is not your best look.

-So, in simple terms, it’s a nice look if you can build your upper back/chest to be 30% larger in circumference than your waist.
+So, in simple terms, it’s a nice look if you can build your upper back/chest to be 30% larger in circumference (or width) than your waist.

-There are 2 factors that will determine how many reps you can do:
+There are two factors that will determine how many reps you can do:

 The muscle groups worked during this exercise: